sheycarvalho/sheycarvalho/README.md

 ![ViewCount](https://views.whatilearened.today/views/github/sheycarvalho/views.svg)

-- 🔭 I live in Brazil
+- 🔭 I live in Brazil.
 - 🌱 I currently work on projects with HTML5, CSS3, Bootstrap, Javascript, React, Typescript and NodeJS.
 - 👯 Looking for projects that involve these technologies or frameworks.